Dadadham Intercity Express: Coaches

 The 22111 / 12 Dadadham Intercity Express has one AC Chair car, two Chair cars, six general unreserved, and two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car coach.
 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22869 Bhusaval Junction - Nagpur Junction Dadadham Intercity Express covers the distance of 605 km in 10 hours 35 mins (57 km/hr) & in 10 hours 25 mins as the 22112 Nagpur Junction - Bhusaval Junction Intercity Express (58 km/hr).
+The 22869 Bhusaval Junction - Nagpur Junction Dadadham Intercity Express covers the distance of 605 km in 10 hours 35 mins (57 km/h) and in 10 hours 25 mins as the 22112 Nagpur Junction - Bhusaval Junction Intercity Express (58 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 22111 / 12 Dadadham Intercity Express runs from Bhusaval Junction via Khandwa Junction, Itarsi Junction, Amla Junction to Nagpur Junction.

 Traction

 As the route is electrified, a Bhusaval Junction based WAP-4 electric locomotive pulls the train to its destination.